gitex-flow/gitex-flow-node/doc/classes/gflow.gflowbranch.md

 # Class: GFlowBranch

-This class extending a hotfix branch with some helpful functionality.
+This class represents an abstract GFlow branch with some basic functionality.

 ## Hierarchy